 Many warm wishes for you and your pups,

 PS: Since this article was first published, my dog Kanga has in fact gotten cancer.
 She’s had an ovarian tumor, and you can read all about her adventure in this article.
 She turned ten and fell into the wrong side of that one out of two statistic.
-The good news is, she is now more than two years past that diagnosis and feels fantastic!
+The good news is, she is now almost three years past that diagnosis and feels fantastic!

 *Affiliate link.
 Please see our disclosure page for details.